How to Start an Event Venue in 6 Steps

 What business is more fun than the party business?
-Those who have opened an event space know that it’s an industry based on helping people have a good time, creating a flawless experience that makes sure everyone who attends enjoys themselves, and keeping the nuts and bolts of the evening out of the limelight.
+Those who have opened an event space know that it’s an industry based on helping people have a good time, creating a flawless experience, and keeping the nuts and bolts of the evening out of the limelight.
 It’s hard but rewarding work.

-If you’re a people person—eager to please, eager to meet new people, eager to help create the bonds that often arise from sharing good food, drinks, and ambiance—and you’re interested in turning that passion into a business, you might want to consider starting up a venue of some kind.
-Whether you’re most interested in an event space for weddings or parties or a concert hall for shows, there are certain aspects of the business that remain constant.
+If you’re a people person—eager to please, eager to meet new people, eager to help create the bonds that often arise from sharing good food, drinks, and ambiance—and you’re interested in turning that passion into a business, you’ve come to the right place.
+In this guide, we are going to show you how to start an event venue.
+Whether you’re most interested in an event space for weddings, parties, or a concert hall for shows, there are certain aspects of the business that remain constant.

 “I came from a family of attorneys and I just didn’t want to do that,” O’Reilly says.
 “I have a passion for food and people that started early on—that was my core.
 So my perspective when I got out of college was that I wanted to throw parties and hold events and meet people.”